Skip to content

 lesser galago_

-Lesser Galago Description and Facts
+Lesser Galago Profile, Description, Behavior, Diet, Facts

 Known as Bushbaby, the lesser galago is one of Africa’s primates.
 Four different subspecies are found in many parts of Africa, from Senegal in the east to Somalia in the west and Angola to Zimbabwe in the south.